We Cannot Afford To Continue The Status Quo

 As County Commissioner, Minja will create a streamlined, “One-Stop-Shop” to cut red tape for small businesses and prioritize local contractors and suppliers for county projects.
 She will expand Clark County’s Department of Economic Development budget and invest in a new CDFI (Community Development Financial Institutions) to provide low-interest micro loans and technical assistance to help local, small businesses grow.

-She’ll partner with CCSD and College of Southern Nevada to expand workforce training in high-demand fields like healthcare, skilled trades, and cybersecurity, by creating more apprenticeship opportunities.
-She will also increase affordable childcare access to help more residents, especially women, enter the workforce by making county-owned community centers and libraries a key part of providing childcare services.
+She’ll partner with CCSD and College of Southern Nevada to expand workforce training in high-demand fields such as healthcare, biotech, skilled trades, and cybersecurity, by creating more apprenticeship and internship opportunities.
+She will also increase affordable childcare spaces at county-owned community centers and libraries to help more residents, especially women, enter the workforce.

 Transportation

-Thirty years ago, in 1993, Commissioner Bruce Woodbury championed the visionary I-215 freeway—the only locally funded freeway in America—proving Clark County can achieve transformative projects when we have the will.
+Thirty years ago, in 1993, Commissioner Bruce Woodbury championed the visionary I-215 freeway, the only locally funded freeway in America, proving Clark County can achieve transformative projects when we have the political will.
 Today, we face a new imperative: building a regional light rail system to secure our future growth and economic competitiveness for the next 30 years.

-While Phoenix—a hotter city than ours—has built 35 miles of light rail connecting riders to jobs and opportunity, we’ve fallen 20 years behind.
-Clark County has an annual budget of $15 billion dollars.
-The question isn’t whether we can afford this investment, but whether we can afford to keep falling behind competitors like Phoenix and Denver.
+While Phoenix, a hotter city than ours, has built 35 miles of light rail connecting riders to jobs and opportunity, we’ve fallen 20 years behind.
+While other cities are moving forward, Las Vegas is stuck like our traffic.
+Clark County has an annual budget of roughly $15 billion dollars.
+The question is not whether we can afford this transportation investment, but whether we can afford to keep falling behind competitors like Phoenix and Denver.

 As County Commissioner, Minja will: